vordimous/zilla-docs/src/how-tos/amazon-msk/secure-public-access/development.md

 An MSK cluster is needed for secure remote access via the internet.
 You can skip this step if you have already created an MSK cluster with equivalent configuration.

 Follow the [Create MSK Cluster](../../../reference/aws/create-msk-cluster.md) guide to setup the a new MSK cluster.
-We will use the bellow resource names to reference the AWS resources needed in this guide.
+We will use the below resource names to reference the AWS resources needed in this guide.

 - Cluster Name: `my-msk-cluster`
 - Access control methods: `Unauthenticated access`